 Landowners, homeowners, and apartment renters have taken the reasonable precaution of being armed before investigating intruders.
 Decades of cartoons show Dagwood checking for burglars with a baseball bat.
 Cases show landowners investigating intruders with the more reasonable precaution of a firearm.
 So long as the owner does no more than carry the firearm as a precaution, the courts have found the act reasonable.12

 The cases finding an act to be brandishing have first found the guest of honor to have threatened another person or persons with a weapon, or had uttered threats while holding a weapon.
 Displaying anger while in possession of a weapon is considered a sufficient substitute for threats.
-One cannot be found guilty of brandishing a weapon unless one is shown to have been angry or threatening.
+One cannot be found guilty of breaking the brandishing law if he or she brandishes a weapon unless one is shown to have been angry or threatening.
 This is an excellent reason to keep one’s temper and mind one’s manners.

 [ Kevin L. Jamison is an attorney in the Kansas City Missouri area concentrating in the area of weapons and self-defense. ]